ELEC40004/elec40004-2019-q3-lab/lab2/instructions.md

 ------------------------------------------

-We are now in the unhappy situation where we can either choose the svg writer, or the action writer - to change which method is used we have to modify the source file and re-compile.
+We are now in the unhappy situation where we can either choose the svg writer or the action writer, but not both - to change which method is used we have to modify the source file and re-compile.
 Ideally we'd like to support multiple types of controller from the same client source code, ideally without needing to compile.
-We can achieve the first object now, and then the second objective with inheritance.
+We can achieve the first objective now, and then the second objective with the use of basic inheritance next week.

 At the moment the files `rover_log_writer.hpp` and `rover_action_writer.hpp` are header files, which means they need to be `#include`'d.
 However, they are